 - Acting for a British champion professional boxer on a successful challenge to a ban imposed by the European Boxing Union

-- Acting on myriad player-agent contractual issues in a number of sports, such as football, rugby and boxing, including, recently, appearing before the British Board of Boxing Control on a boxer – agent dispute
+- Acting on myriad player-agent contractual issues in a number of sports, such as football, rugby and boxing, including appearing before the British Boxing Board of Control on a boxer – agent dispute

 - Prosecuting a range of disciplinary cases before the Motor Sports Association’s National Court, on behalf of the governing body